Ryvenay/AFP2/doc/Test/Test Plan.md

 	-Ensure the Application Under Test conforms to functional and non-functional requirements -Ensure the AUT meets the quality specifications defined by the client -Bugs/issues are identified and fixed before go live

+### Roles an Responsibilities

+Testing will be executed by:

+	-Csanádi Balázs Tóbiás: responsible for test documentations -Fügedi Csaba: Test manager, responsible for DB testing -Pap Ágnes: responsible for UI/UX testing and git testing